adrianmay/trinit/README.md

 For a runit system, copy this repo's runit/trinit to sv and link to it in the usual way.
 Note the `sleep infinity` in `run` which converts from runit's "everything must be a process so I can monitor it" philosophy to trinit's "the start script must exit to tell me to proceed to the children".

 For other init systems like systemd, do something equivalent.

+/tmp should actually be a tmpfs mount so it's sure to be empty upon boot.